 Park at either Salt Rock Gap at the end of Breedlove Road (mapped as start for this Featured Ride) or Cold Mountain Gap at the end of Cold M Rd.

-From Salt Rock Gap, take the Panthertown Valley Trail #474 - West
+Take the Panthertown Valley Trail #474 - West

 down into the valley.
 After it flattens out, take a right on Mac's Gap Trail #482